Adobe-CEP/CEP-Resources/README.md

 This page provides the resources you need to [get started](https://github.com/Adobe-CEP/Getting-Started-guides) in order to create extensions for Adobe Creative Cloud applications, using the new HTML5/JavaScript interface model.
 The Flash/ActionScript interface model for extensions is deprecated in Creative Cloud releases; Support has already been removed from CC2014 and later releases.

+* CEP 12 is available for developing extensions and add-ons in latest versions of Creative Cloud Applications.
+Refer to the [table](./CEP_12.x/Documentation/CEP%2012.1%20HTML%20Extension%20Cookbook.md#applications-integrated-with-cep) for Creative Cloud products integration with CEP 12.

 * CEP 11 is available for developing extensions and add-ons in latest versions of Creative Cloud Applications.
 Refer to the [table](./CEP_11.x/Documentation/CEP%2011.1%20HTML%20Extension%20Cookbook.md#applications-integrated-with-cep) for Creative Cloud products integration with CEP 11.

 * CEP 10 is available for developing extensions and add-ons in latest versions of Creative Cloud Applications.
 Refer to the [table](./CEP_10.x/Documentation/CEP%2010.0%20HTML%20Extension%20Cookbook.md#applications-integrated-with-cep) for Creative Cloud products integration with CEP 10.